 I don't hear any difference in Wario World there, even though I do hear a difference in your comparison audio.

-#8 Updated by theincrediblemastere about 3 years ago
+#8 Updated by theincrediblemastere over 3 years ago

 No dice.
 Still getting that strange "ring modulated" effect in the higher frequencies when using HLE.